 Today Damien runs Inverdoorn with creativity and a fierce commitment to the environment and wildlife conservation.
-His latest initiative, RhinoProtect, is at the forefront of the fight to end rhino poaching in South Africa and in April 2012 he staged "Stand Up!", a concert with legendary reggae artists The Wailers as headlining acts, to raise awareness and encourage the public to get involved.
+His latest initiative, RhinoProtect, is at the forefront of the fight to end rhino poaching in South Africa.
+In April 2012 he staged Stand Up!, a concert featuring legendary reggae artists The Wailers as the headline act, to raise awareness and encourage the public to get involved.
 RhinoProtect advocates a treatment of the rhino's horn with a chemical that will make it useless to the poacher and end-user, thereby destroying the illegal trade in rhino horn.
 It is their mandate to roll out this treatment to as many game reserves as possible to see more rhinos protected than poached.

 Become a part of the Inverdoorn Story and book your safari now!